huggingface/blog/rlhf.md

 ### Pretraining language models

 As a starting point RLHF use a language model that has already been pretrained with the classical pretraining objectives (see this [blog post](https://huggingface.co/blog/how-to-train) for more details).
 OpenAI used a smaller version of GPT-3 for its first popular RLHF model, [InstructGPT](https://openai.com/blog/instruction-following/).
-Anthropic used transformer models from 10 million to 52 billion parameters trained for this task.
-DeepMind used their 280 billion parameter model [Gopher](https://arxiv.org/abs/2112.11446).
+In their shared papers, Anthropic used transformer models from 10 million to 52 billion parameters trained for this task.
+DeepMind has documented using up to their 280 billion parameter model [Gopher](https://arxiv.org/abs/2112.11446).
+It is likely that all these companies use much larger models in their RLHF-powered products.

 This initial model *can* also be fine-tuned on additional text or conditions, but does not necessarily need to be.
 For example, OpenAI fine-tuned on human-generated text that was “preferable” and Anthropic generated their initial LM for RLHF by distilling an original LM on context clues for their “helpful, honest, and harmless” criteria.
-These are both sources of what I refer to as expensive, *augmented* data, but it is not a required technique to understand RLHF.
+These are both sources of what we refer to as expensive, *augmented* data, but it is not a required technique to understand RLHF.
+Core to starting the RLHF process is having a _model that responds well to diverse instructions_.

 In general, there is not a clear answer on “which model” is the best for the starting point of RLHF.
 This will be a common theme in this blog – the design space of options in RLHF training are not thoroughly explored.